Unidata/tds/docs/src/public/userguide/pages/thredds/ThreddsConfigRef.md

 </TimePartition>
 ~~~

-These elements control the size of the TDS cache for objects for 1) `NetcdfFile` objects, and 2) `Grib Partition` files, respectively.
+These elements control the size of the TDS cache for objects for 1) `NetcdfFile` objects, and 2) `GRIB Partition` files, respectively.
 Up to `maxFiles` objects will be cached, and every `scour` amount of time, older items in the cache will be released, until only `minFiles` objects are left.
 The `scour` element uses any valid `udunits` time string, such as `sec, min, hour, day`.
 To disable the cache, set `maxFiles` to 0.